How to Choose the Right Travel Insurance as an International Student in France

 Most travel insurance plans include:

-• Compensation for lost or stolen luggage.
+• Compensation for lost or stolen luggage

-Prices vary based on the length of your stay, your age, the countries included, and the level of coverage.
-On average, expect to pay between €20 and €50 per month.
+The price mostly depends on the length of your stay, your age, the coverage you choose, and the countries included.
+Generally, expect to pay between €30 and €60 per month.

-Is Travel Insurance Mandatory to Study in France?
+Is travel insurance mandatory to study in France?

 Start planning your stay in France with the Student Hub 🙌